HabibiHye/beatUP/README.md

-# Beats Music Web App
+# beatUP Music Web App

 ## Overview

-Beats is a sleek and user-friendly web application that allows users to search for, play, and enjoy a curated selection of music tracks.
+beatUP is a sleek and user-friendly web application that allows users to search for, play, and enjoy a curated selection of music tracks.

 ## Features